-The \textit{base locus} of a linear system is the intersection of the set zero set of all global sections on $X$ of the linear system.
+The \textit{base locus} of a linear system is the intersection of the zero sets of all global sections on $X$ of the linear system.
 A linear system is \textit{basepoint free} if the base locus is empty.
-In other words, for every point $x\in X$ there is a global section $s$ such that $s(x)\neq 0$.
+In other words, for every point $x\in X$, there is a global section $s$ such that $s(x)\neq 0$.